-First thing I’m going to cover some of the different bow classes in the NFAS (National Field Archery Society) Much of this information is taken from the NFAS shooting rules, a full copy of which can be found here.
-Please note this is only a brief summary and doesn’t cover the full description and regulations.
+First thing I’m going to cover some of the different bow classes in the NFAS (National Field Archery Society) Much of this information is taken from the NFAS shooting rules, a full copy of which can be found on the NFAS website.
+Please note this is only a brief summary and doesn’t cover the full description and regulations for the different classes.

 - American Flatbow, wooden arrows, feather fletchings, one piece, no sights.
 Crucial part is “braced limbs curve in one direction only from the handle riser to the string nock”